Malone221/Seucrity-Tools-Checker/README.md

-This repository contains links and references to commonly used OSINT tools that aid in cybersecurity investigations, digital footprinting, and reconnaissance.
+This repository contains links to commonly used OSINT tools that aid in cybersecurity investigations, digital footprinting, and reconnaissance.